mwojnars/hypertag/README.md

   from Python modules, and from the dynamic _context_ of script rendering;
   scripts and modules are arranged into packages;
   with these mechanisms in place, building libraries of reusable components is easy and fun.
-- **Applicability** to different target languages:
+- **Applicability** to different target languages.
-  Hypertag is _not_ just a templating system added on top of HTML.
+  Hypertag is _not_ just a templating system put on top of HTML.
-  Hypertag is a full-featured standalone programming language tailored to the generation of documents of all kinds: by defining new tags, it can be adapted to produce an arbitrary document description language.
+  Hypertag is a full-featured standalone programming language tailored to the generation of documents of all kinds.
+By defining new tags, Hypertag can be adapted to produce an arbitrary document description language.

 <!---